-In my column for the April issue, “An RFQ Checklist for Greater Efficiency and Better Margins,” I provided a comprehensive approach to gathering bids for residential construction work and materials.
+In my previous column, “An RFQ Checklist for Greater Efficiency and Better Margins,” I provided a comprehensive approach to gathering bids for residential construction work and materials.

 Most often, and unfortunately, many bids arrive as a lump sum number.
 Analyzing those bids is easy work, simply comparing one lump sum to another.